View the Jurisdiction map to see who is responsible for this road

 The City provides snow and ice control throughout the winter months for its 300-mile road network.
-These streets fall into one of three categories; major roads, school bus routes, and subdivision streets.
+These streets fall into one of three categories - major roads, school bus routes, and subdivision streets.
 Major roads and school bus routes receive the highest priority; they are plowed and salted following any accumulation of snow or ice.
 Local streets are plowed following accumulation of four inches or more of snow.
-If the accumulation is less than four inches, subdivision streets are spot salted, on hills, curves, and intersections.
-The DPW staff, in conjunction with Police dispatch, are on-call seven days a week to respond to road hazard conditions or storm events.
+If the accumulation is less than four inches, subdivision streets are spot salted on hills, curves, and intersections.
+Staff members from the Division of Public Works, in conjunction with Police Department dispatchers, are on call seven days a week to respond to road hazard conditions or storm events.
 These services are provided for all roads under the City’s jurisdiction.
 Throughout Farmington Hills, however, there are roads under the jurisdiction of the Road Commission for Oakland County, the Michigan Department of Transportation, Wayne County, and our neighboring Cities of Southfield and Farmington.

 School Bus Routes

 The Farmington School District has selected the primary road link between the City’s major street network and the district’s elementary schools.
 These links are then designated as school bus routes.
 Note that these routes do not include all roads driven by school buses.
 School bus routes are plowed and/or salted following any accumulation of snow and ice.

 The City does not plow or salt sidewalks.
 Although requests for this service have been reviewed for years, the City has adopted a policy of not providing snow and ice control for the City’s sidewalk network.
 Given the frequency of thaws in Southeastern Michigan, pedestrians can safely use sidewalks throughout most of the winter.
 Sidewalk snow removal programs in other communities have resulted in extensive landscape damages and, on occasion, caused increased hazards due to icy sidewalk surface conditions.